 “Oh, I mean the Lefthanded snake” sir Dom said, referring to my email address.
 As I approached him, I realized how distinct my nom de plume was.

 I came up with “Lefthanded snake” when I was 16, while in fourth year High School.
 It was a year before that, while in third year, that I decided to make writing a central part of my life.
-The stories I wrote were ripe with the mushy romance anyone would set on ink if they were that age, but they still reflected that deviant idiosyncrasy that is so ingrained in my very identity.
+The stories I wrote were ripe with the mushy romance anyone would set on ink if they were that age, but they still reflected that deviant idiosyncrasy that is so ingrained in me.
 But if one were to observe in retrospect these stories in chronological order, a gradual shift to the macabre and the hopeless is observable, for the deviant idiosyncrasy had, for much of my third year in High School, alienated me from my peers and pushed me towards involuntary isolation, and writing became an outlet for the brewing depression.

 On the summer before fourth year high school, I fancied drowning away the angst by reading.
 This fed my store of knowledge, and by the time classes were about to begin, classmates found, in the place of the recluse weirdo they knew, an absurdist, social darwinist and atheist who was not afraid to be antagonistic to the outdated hypocrisies of the Catholic private school.